cpalv/net-check/README.md

 #  Net Check

-Getting familiar with Rust, implementing parts of ifconfig
+Getting familiar with Rust and C interop, implementing parts of ifconfig/ip cmds